opensafely/documentation/docs/getting-started.md

     <h4>Opening files</h4>

-    The Visual Studio code editor has a file Explorer that you can use to browse the files and appears when first starting the Workspace.
+    The Visual Studio Code editor has a file Explorer that you can use to browse the files and appears when first starting the Workspace.

-    You can press ++Control+Shift+E++ to switch to it, or select it via the icons at the side.
+    You can press ++ctrl+shift+e++ to switch to it, or select it via the icons at the side.

     Clicking on a file name in the Explorer will open the file in a tab